 In previous chapters, you have studied how people elect their government.
 However, democracy is not just about people electing their rulers.
-In this chapter, you will get to know that rulers have to follow some rulers and procedures with and within institutions for running a democratic government.
+In this chapter, you will get to know that rulers have to follow some rules and procedures with and within institutions for running a democratic government.
 The CBSE Notes Class 9 Political Science Chapter 4 – Working of Institutions begins with the manner in which major decisions are taken and implemented in India.
-You will come across 3 institutions that play a key role in major decisions i.e, legislature, executive and judiciary.
+You will come across 3 institutions that play a key role in major decisions i.e, the legislature, executive and judiciary.

 As you have already studied about these institutions in earlier classes, we have quickly summarised them.
 Here, you will find the answers to various questions which often come to mind, such as what do these institutions do?
 How are these institutions connected?
 What makes their functioning more or less democratic?
-Go through these CBSE Class 9 Social Science Notes and get a deep understanding of these topics.
+Go through these CBSE Class 9 Social Science Notes and get an in-depth understanding of these topics.

 How is a Major Policy Decision Taken?

 On August 13, 1990, the Government of India issued an Order which was called an Office Memorandum.
 The order says that other than SC and ST the 27% job reservation benefit will be given to a new third category called Socially and Educationally Backward Classes (SEBC).
 Only persons who belong to backward classes were eligible for this quota.

 Who decided to issue this Memorandum?
 Such a major decision would have involved other major functionaries in India, which involves the following points:

 - The President is the head of the state and is the highest formal authority in India.